 Councillor Richard Bengry

 Born and raised in Cardston, he Graduated from Cardston High school and went on to pursue further education at Lethbridge Community College in Recreation Therapy.
 He graduated from S.A.I.T technical campus in Calgary as Journeyman Automotive Technician with interprovincial Red Seal status, and over the course of 47 years worked in the automotive industry, and instructed automotives at the College level, successfully apprenticing many young men in automotives to journeyman status.

-Richard is semi retired, but does contract work as an Inside Property Maintenance Professional, sub-contracting out to a large Property Management Company in Lethbridge Alberta.
-He and his wife, Janice Neilson Bengry, are the proud parents of 3 children, and 11 grandchildren.
+Richard is retired, he and his wife, Janice Neilson Bengry, are the proud parents of 3 children, and 11 grandchildren.

 This is not Richard's first term on Town Council.
 He previously served as a Councillor from 2006-2010, developed the C.O.P. program for Cardston, Magrath, and the village of Glenwood, and is one of the founding members of the Local television station, Channel 10.